-Cadre Holdings, Inc., a Delaware corporation (the "Company"), has filed with the Securities and Exchange Commission (the "Commission") a Registration Statement on Form S-1 (File No. 333-257849) as amended (the "Registration Statement") for the purpose of registering under the Securities Act of 1933, as amended (the "Securities Act"), of up to 6,634,616 shares (the "Shares") of its common stock, par value \$0.0001 per share (the "Common Stock"), which will be issued and sold by the Company pursuant to an underwriting agreement, substantially in the form filed as an exhibit to the Registration Statement, to be entered into by and between the underwriters ("Underwriters") and the Company (the "Underwriting Agreement") (including up to 865,385 Shares that may be sold by the Company upon exercise of an option to purchase additional shares to be granted to the Underwriters).
-The term "Shares" shall include any additional shares of common stock registered by the Company pursuant to Rule 462(b) under the Securities Act in connection with the offering contemplated by the Underwriting Agreement.
+We are acting as special counsel for Cadre Holdings, Inc., a Delaware corporation (the "Company"), in connection with the Registration Statement on Form S-1 ("Registration Statement") relating to the registration under the Securities Act of 1933, as amended (the "Act"), of 27,483,350 shares of common stock, \$0.0001 par value per share, of the Company ("Common Stock") to be offered and sold by certain stockholders of the Company (the "Selling Stockholder Shares").

-In our capacity as special counsel to the Company in connection with the matters referred to above, we have examined copies of the following: (i) the Company's Amended and Restated Bylaws, as amended to date; (ii) certain records of the Company's corporate proceedings as reflected in its minute books; (iv) the Registration Statement, as amended, in the form it was filed with the Commission, as amended to the date hereof; and (v) the form of the prospectus included as a part of the Registration Statement delivered to the Underwriters in accordance with the Securities Act with respect to the shares of Common Stock issued pursuant to the Underwriting Agreement.
-We have also examined such other documents, papers, authorities and statutes as we have deemed necessary to form the basis of the opinions hereinafter set forth.
+In our capacity as special counsel to the Company in connection with the matters referred to above, we have examined copies of the following: (i) the Amended and Restated Certificate of Incorporation of the Company as amended to date and currently in effect (the "Amended and Restated Certificate"); (ii) the Amended and Restated Bylaws of the Company currently in effect (the "Bylaws"); and (iii) the Registration Statement, in the form it is to be filed with the Securities and Exchange Commission (the "Commission") on the date hereof.

+We have also examined such other documents, papers, authorities, and statutes, and have made such inquiries of Company officers and representatives, as we have deemed necessary to form the basis of the opinions hereinafter set forth.

-In our examination, we have assumed the legal capacity of all natural persons, the genuineness of all signatures, the authenticity of all documents submitted to us as originals, the conformity to original documents of all documents submitted to us as certified or photostatic copies, and the authenticity of the originals of such documents.
+We have reviewed and are familiar with such corporate proceedings and satisfied ourselves as to such other matters, as we have considered relevant or necessary as a basis for the opinions expressed in this letter.
+In such review, we have assumed the accuracy and completeness of all agreements, documents, records, certificates and other materials submitted to us, the conformity with the originals of all such materials submitted to us as copies (whether or not certified and including facsimiles), the authenticity of the originals of such materials and all materials submitted to us as originals, the genuineness of all signatures and the legal capacity of all natural persons.
 As to certain facts material to this opinion, we have relied upon oral or written statements and representations of officers and other representatives of the Company.
 We have also relied on certificates of public officials, and such other documents and information as we have deemed necessary or appropriate to enable us to render the opinions expressed below.
 We have not undertaken any independent investigation to determine the accuracy of any such facts.

-Cadre Holdings, Inc. Re: Registration Statement on Form S-1 Page 2
+Cadre Holdings, Inc.

+Re: Registration Statement on Form S-1

+Page 2